-I use a combination of wet-lab and computational approaches to optimise the analysis of promoter-enhancer interactions in the context of gene regulatory networks
+I use a combination of wet-lab and computational approaches to study promoter-enhancer interactions in the context of gene regulatory networks.

 Michiel is studying the epigenetic properties and dynamics of promoter interactions in 3D space.

 Lina uses single-cell transcriptomics to study vascular smooth muscle cell plasticity.